exercism/v3/docs/maintainers/sample-concept-exercise-issue.md

 ## Prequisites

 As an array is a collection type, it holds zero or more instances of another type.
 That means it _has_ to depend on one or more other types.
-The most likely candidates are the `string` and `int` data types, as these are both interesting enough and easy to work with.
+In this exercise, we'll use the `int` data type for that, which is both interesting enough and easy to work with.
+The `int` data type is introduced in the `basic-numbers` concept.

-The `string` and `int` data types are introduced through the `basic-strings` and `basic-numbers` concepts, which means that one of these concepts would become a prerequisite.
+This concept exercise's prerequisites concepts are:

+- `basic-numbers`

 ## Implementing